ramonchristophermorales/php-standards/README.md

 # php-standards
-Extensive research on PHP standards across different ways and platforms.
+Coding standards and guide for developing apps using PHP

-Can be used as coding guide for PHP 5.3 and up
+Can be used for PHP 5.3 and up

 # PSR Standards